 Listen, we all forget from time to time to turn off the coffeemaker.
 If it was a one-time deal, then don’t worry too much about it.
-For those who are continually forgetful though, it’s not a bad idea to invest in a coffee pot with an auto-off feature.
+For those who are continually forgetful though, it’s not a bad idea to invest in a new coffee maker with an auto-off feature.

 Here are a few models to consider.

 Mr. Coffee 5-Cup Programmable Coffeemaker

 The first option is an Amazon’s Choice product, the Mr. Coffee 5-cup programmable coffeemaker.
 This sleek black coffeemaker includes a reusable nylon filter and a water filtration system.

 As a mini coffeemaker, you can brew 25 ounces of coffee at a time.
 For $35, the price isn’t bad.
 You’ll like the Brew Later feature, which lets you pre-brew your coffee so even on busy mornings, you can still enjoy a hot cup of coffee before you leave for work.

 After two hours, this Mr. Coffee model will shut itself off so you don’t have to.

 Gevi 4-Cup Coffeemaker